Can I sponsor more than one student from the same family?

 Here are the clear directions:

 - Log in to your donor profile through the Mayan Families website.

 - Once logged in, click on “Update Sponsorship” in the upper right hand corner.

 - From there, select the student(s) whose sponsorship you would like to update and proceed to the checkout.

 Why is co-sponsorship changing, and what are the changes that will be made?

 In an effort to provide the best service possible to our students and our sponsors, we decided to minimize the option to co-sponsor a student and brought an end to new co-sponsorships in January 2017.
 Unfortunately, many of our students who were in need of a second co-sponsor never found one.
 It is in the student’s best interest to have a full sponsor, as well as in the best interest of Mayan Families to be able to maintain the program.

 Co-sponsors who are currently sponsoring with friends or family will be allowed to continue until one of the co-sponsors is no longer able to continue, at which point you will be given the opportunity to be a full sponsor of that student.

 If a student has two co-sponsors, those co-sponsors will be able to continue until one of them is unable to continue.
 At that point, the remaining co-sponsor will have the chance to either fully sponsor the student or find a friend or family member to co-sponsor with them.

-Any further questions about this change, kindly email email@example.com.
+If you have any further questions about this change, kindly email firstname.lastname@example.org

 When does the Guatemalan school year start and end?